altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~Rossin continued and Martha parroted.~ "M::Breadcrumbs - on the internet."
-*Felix only smiled*~ - brittle and partially cracked.~ "F::He's the only one that calls himself a professor.
+*Felix only smiled*~ - brittle and partially cracked.~ "F::He's the only one that calls himself a professor...
-Probably the only one of the Awakened that actually likes to teach...
+Besides Ozmind - who is actually a Math teacher of sorts, Probably the only one of the Awakened that actually likes to teach...
+Ozmind, not Flanagan.
+Flanagan never holds classes, just has a gaggle of students.
 He's...
 Eccentric is too light a word, and crazy...
 Also too light a word, just in a different context.
-He's died so many times I'm sure by now he's a caricature of himself" *Martha tilted her head, *
+He's died so many times I'm sure by now he's a caricature of himself" *Martha tilted her head*
 "F::He...
 Probably isn't even really human at this point anymore.
 He's something like an idea made manifest.